KellerJordan/C-http-server/README.md

 # C-http-server
-An implementation of a simple HTTP server in C.
+An implementation of a simple HTTP server in C. The entire thing is in `server.c`.

 To build and run the server, just do
 ```